7 Problems Visnet Hub can help solve

 VisNetTM Hub is a radical approach to providing low voltage (LV) network visibility, providing valuable insight into the efficiency and optimisation of LV networks.
 If you’re wondering how this exciting new tech can deliver strategic and tactical return on investment, here are seven problems VisNetTM Hub can help solve…

-1. The LV network needs to support the continuing uptake of Distributed Energy Resources (DERs)
+1. The LV network needs to support Net Zero

-The increasing penetration of DERs can bring complex network flow patterns into play, particularly as they can create unpredictable reverse power flows.
-VisNet® Hub puts the focus on prioritising investment by making it possible to identify the weak spots in the grid – a vital step in the process of efficiently revitalising an ageing network to enable the energy transition.
+The LV network’s ability to help facilitate the decarbonisation of transport has been a key concern in recent years, particularly as the ban on the sale of new petrol, diesel and hybrid cars will be implemented in countries around the world, in some cases as early as 2035-.
+Low-carbon technologies (LCT’s) can bring complex network flow patterns into play, particularly as they can create unpredictable reverse power flows.
+VisNetTM Hub puts the focus on prioritising investment by making it possible to identify the weak spots in the grid – a vital step in the process of revitalising an ageing network in advance of Net Zero.

 2. Adopting new strategies carries a risk

-On a macro scale, as electricity companies experiment with different tactics, the clarity provided by VisNet® Hub minimises the risk of introducing new approaches.
-With fresh insights into the behaviour of the LV network, electricity companies can begin work to adapt their networks to accommodate DERs with increased confidence, thanks to a robust and future-proof data infrastructure.
+On a macro scale, as electricity companies experiment with different tactics, the clarity provided by VisNetTM Hub minimises the risk of introducing new approaches.
+With fresh insights into the behaviour of the LV network, electricity companies can begin work to adapt their networks to accommodate LCTs with increased confidence, thanks to a robust and future-proof data infrastructure.

 3. Lack of visibility of secondary substation performance

 There are millions of LV substations installed around the world, most of which are not closely monitored.
 Without real-time monitoring of distribution substations, there’s a knowledge gap that makes it difficult to improve network efficiency and flexibility.